uzh-eth-mp/app/src/db/README.md

 ## Deleting the local data

-To delete the local data, just delete `db-data` in this directory.
+To delete the local data, just delete `data/postgres-data` in the root directory of this repo.